-The metabolism of alcohol
+The Metabolism of Alcohol

 - Reduction in peripheral vision

-- Difficulties in processing and recalling information
+- Difficulties in processing & recalling information

 - Significant memory loss occurs with high doses of alcohol

-What is a hangover?
+What is a Hangover?

 What you eat before you start drinking can have a huge effect on how you feel the day after.
 Food helps slow the absorption of alcohol, which will prolong the time it takes alcohol to reach your bloodstream.
 Never drink on an empty stomach.

 Drinking water between drinks is another simple approach that will help – even a few small glasses will make a big difference to your hydration and your body’s ability to deal with the alcohol.
 If you can’t manage that, then at least drink a couple of glasses of water when you get home.
-Taking a multivitamin tablet and a pinch of salt with the water is also no harm as excess alcohol consumption depletes vitamin stores, which are important for recovery, and many vitamins are important co-factors in the metabolism of ethanol.
+Taking a multivitamin tablet and a pinch of salt with the water is also no harm as excess alcohol consumption depletes vitamin stores, which are important for recovery, and many vitamins are important in the metabolism of ethanol.

 Ginger has long been used to treat nausea and various illnesses.
-Being hungover often results in nausea as the body tries to dispose of toxins so ginger is an obvious food to include.
+Being hungover often results in nausea as the body tries to dispose of toxins, so ginger is an obvious food to include.
 Try having some fresh ginger with a green tea or in a fresh fruit smoothie.
 Read more about ginger in this blog.
 And check out our recipe page for some delicious recipes using ginger as a key ingredient.

 Exercise is the last thing most people will want to do with a hangover but some physical activity has its merits.
 Exercise increases your metabolic rate and blood flow, which can help speed the removal of toxins.
 Make sure you are hydrated before you head off for your exertions, and bring some water to replace lost fluids.

-What NOT to do!
+What NOT To Do!

 Everyone has their own ideas about what helps them get over their hangover: the big fry, greasy food, pizza, white toast, more alcohol and energy drinks are commonly mentioned as recovery foods.
 None of these are foods that I would recommend as although they might offer temporary enjoyment, they don’t support the recovery process and can often make you feel worse.

-Hangovers and the negative effects of alcohol can be minimised by a number of common sense strategies.
+Hangovers and the negative effects of alcohol can be minimised by a number of strategies.
 However, this advice should not be seen as an endorsement of heavy drinking or a manifesto to help you “get away” with doing so.
 In short, eat some nutritious slow-digesting food before you start drinking, drink in moderation, don’t mix your drinks, and drink some water while drinking and before you go to bed.
 If you ignore all of these things and end up drinking more than you should, don’t compound matters by eating processed foods that provide no support to your recovery.
 Try eating some of the suggested foods above and get out for some light exercise – even if you don’t feel better right away, you will feel better for doing something.